GreenMechanoid/ProjectAssingment-Team-Strawberry/README.md

   -Transfer money between you own accounts, IE from salary account to savings.

   public void currencyConverter(string currency, string currency2, double exchangeRate)
-  - meant to convert currency at a fixed rate for the day - not implemented
+  - meant to convert currency at a fixed rate for the day set by admin

   public void ShowlogTransaction(List<BankAccounts> accounts) -meant to show the transaction logs on selected account - not implemented